 Collections in Metabase are a lot like folders.
 They’re where Metabase keeps all your team’s dashboards and charts.

-Your teammates might have pinned some important dashboards or questions within your collections; if so, those pinned items will show up as cards at the top of the collection.
+Your teammates might have pinned some items to the top of your collection.

 Collections have a list of any other items that are saved within them, and you can see what other collections are saved inside of the current one by checking out the navigation sidebar.